williamoliveira/redux-act-light/README.md

 # redux-act-light

-A simpler and smaller version of [redux-act](https://github.com/pauldijou/redux-act), limited only to its central API
+A simpler and smaller version of [redux-act](https://github.com/pauldijou/redux-act), limited only to its core API

 ## Install